Eric Braeden: Early life

+Braeden was born Hans-Jörg Gudegast on April 3, 1941 in Bredenbek, Germany (near Kiel), a small village in northern Germany where his father was once mayor.
+When Braeden first came to America, he arrived in New York City.
+Then he worked in the medical lab of his cousin, who was a doctor, in Galveston, Texas.
+He was granted a track and field scholarship at the University of Montana in Missoula, Montana.

 Career

 Braeden accumulated many TV and film credits during his first two decades in America, and guest-starred in 120 roles.
 His earliest credits were all under his birth name, Hans Gudegast.

-During the 1960s he appeared in several episodes of TV's longest-running World War II drama (1962–1967) Combat!, always playing a German soldier.
-In 1965, he appeared in a film called Morituri starring Marlon Brando and Yul Brynner, and guest-starred in The Man From U.N.C.L.E. as T.H.R.U.S.H. agent Mr. Oakes in "The Discotheque Affair"; season two, episode five.
+During the 1960s, he appeared in several episodes of TV's longest-running World War II drama (1962–1967) Combat!, always playing a German soldier.
+In 1965, he appeared in a film called Morituri starring Marlon Brando and Yul Brynner, and guest-starred in The Man from U.N.C.L.E. as T.H.R.U.S.H. agent Mr. Oakes in "The Discotheque Affair", season two, episode five.